PUPPET MASTER (1989)

 Check out my blog about the Demonic Toys films because they steal the show in this sequel!

 PUPPET MASTER: Axis of Evil (2010)

 David DeCoteau returns as director and was clearly warned never to make a homoerotic Puppet Master movie again.
 This is essentially a World War II movie about the Nazis and Japanese.
-The puppets make a small cameo.
+The puppets have a small cameo.

 PUPPET MASTER X: Axis Rising (2012)